 Board of Directors

 Sunshine Community Health Center is fortunate to have a dynamic Board of Directors.
 Each member brings a unique perspective, but all are united in their commitment to improving health for Mat-Su residents.
-Members serve three-year terms and may serve up to three consecutive terms.
+Members serve two-year terms and may serve up to five consecutive terms.

 Now Recruiting New Board Members